Fire Alarm Systems

 Sounder Beacons – Sounder beacons on fire alarm systems are units which combine a sounder and a beacon together in one point.
 These units can save on installation costs and can also help to comply with DDA regulations.

-Two Wire Fire Alarm Systems – These are similar to conventional fire alarm systems however they are specially designed to allow detection devices (smoke & heats detectors) and warning devices (sounders & beacons) to be connected to the same circuit instead of on seperate circuits.
+Two Wire Fire Alarm Systems – These are similar to conventional fire alarm systems however they are specially designed to allow detection devices (smoke & heats detectors) and warning devices (sounders & beacons) to be connected to the same circuit instead of on separate circuits.

 Wireless Fire Alarm Systems – Wireless Fire Alarm Systems are fire systems which don’t require cables to the detectors, call points and warning devices on the system.
 The devices on the system are battery powered and communicate with the control panels using radio signals.
 These systems are particularly useful for ornate buildings where traditional wired fire alarm systems would not be difficult to install and would not be aesthetically pleasing.